 4.1b.5) For each required transport network related requirements, NSSMS_P invokes corresponding procedure of coordination with relevant TN Manager to handle the TN part as described in clause 7.9.

 5) The NSSMS_P sends the NSSI allocation result (see AllocateNssi operation defined in clause 6.5.2) to the NSSMS_C.
-If the NSSI is created successfully, the result includes the relevant constituent network slice subnet instance information (see NetworkSliceSubnet IOC defined in clause 6.3.2 in TS 28.541 [6]):
+If the NSSI is created successfully, the result includes the relevant constituent NSSI information (see NetworkSliceSubnet IOC defined in clause 6.3.2 in TS 28.541 [6]):

 - DN of the MOI for NSSI.